dseeni/PDD2_Project6/README.md

 ### Cooperative Multitasking Using Coroutines:

-- Coroutines Based Data Processing Pipeline:
+- Coroutine based Data Processing Pipeline:
+    - [x] Concurrent Data Flow processing  at every stage of the pipeline...

-    - [x] handle any number of files for any amount of filters
+    - [x] handle any number of files, of any length, for any number of filters

-    - [x] multitask across all input files, processing every row concurrently
+    - [x] multitask across all input files, broadcasting every row concurrently

-    - [x] evaluate each row against any number of user defined filters per file
+    - [x] evaluate each row against any number of defined filters per input file

     - [x] dynamically infer data types and parse data concurrently

+    - [x] robust error handling accounts for potential unclean data samples

     - [x] handle multiple date formats from a user defined format library

-    - [x] generate user defined named tuples for each file type for rich comparisons
+    - [x] generate user defined named tuples for each row processed

-    - [x] output data into user defined directory and csv tables
+    - [x] write out multiple result files into custom directory / file names

-    - [x] robust error handling accounts for potential unclean data samples